 FALLING INVESTMENT, HIGHER SAVINGS, AND CENTRAL BANK ACTION REDUCED INTEREST RATES, WHICH ARE NOW NEGATIVE IN SOME COUNTRIES in attempts to rekindle economic growth.
 In the United States, the rate on nominal ten-year US Treasury bonds fell from about 14 percent in 1981 to 2.2 percent at the end of 2015; it stands at 1.9 percent as we write this report.
-In the Eurozone, nominal interest rates on ten-year government bonds declined from 14.6 percent in 1981 to 1.3 percent in 2015, according to the Organisation for Economic Co-operation and Development (OECD).14 In the United Kingdom, nominal interest rates of ten-year government bonds declined from above 13 percent in the early 1980s to 1.9 percent in 2015.
+In the Eurozone, nominal interest rates on ten-year government bonds declined from 14.6 percent in 1981 to 1.3 percent in 2015, according to the Organisation for Economic Co-operation and Development (OECD).14 In the United Kingdom, nominal interest rates of ten-year government bonds declined from 300 ten-year 300 ten

 Global nominal and real interest rates, which have a direct bearing on bond prices and also affect equities, have declined since the 1980s.
-Central banks first tamed inflation, and then the propensity to save rose while the global investment rate fell.
-Since the 2008 financial crisis, central banks have used rates and other unconventional monetary policy instruments
+Central banks first tamed inflation, and then the propensity to save rose while the global investment rate fell.13 Since the 2008 financial crisis, central banks have used rates and other unconventional monetary policy instruments